Australis-0/Naissance/README.md

 [![Join our community!](https://img.shields.io/discord/548994743925997570?label=Discord&style=for-the-badge)](https://discord.gg/89kQY2KFQz) ![](https://img.shields.io/github/languages/code-size/Australis-0/Naissance?style=for-the-badge) ![](https://img.shields.io/github/downloads/Australis-0/Naissance/total?style=for-the-badge)

-Naissance is a new type of GIS that makes it possible to utilize raster tools on vector maps.
-The ultimate goal is to create a modernized tool for data visualization and mapmaking where you can create interactive atlases, different mapmodes, and export maps as video/3D- all w/ a UI so simple a toddler could use it.
+**Abstract.**

+Naissance is an open-source historical 3D GIS built for proxy modelling, raster input and wrangling, simulation, and statistical analysis with undo/redo trees and version control with user-first UI design.
+We aim to eventually enable modernised data visualisation and mapmaking to create interactive atlases, different mapmodes, and 3D/video export options.
+Naissance is currently in **beta**, with features such as gridmap editing planned for future integration over from UF.

 We're still a long way from that goal, but join us on that journey!